Byron/gitoxide/DEVELOPMENT.md

     * `blocking` can be used to make `Read` and `Iterator` async, or move any operation onto a thread which blends it into the async world.
        * Most operations are fast and 'interrupting' them is as easy as ignoring their result by cancelling their task.
-       * Long-running operations can be roughly interacted with using `git_features::interruptible::interrupt()` function, and after a moment of waiting the flag can be unset with the `…::uninterrupt()` function to allow new long-running operations to work.
+       * Long-running operations can be roughly interacted with using `git_features::interrupt::trigger()` function, and after a moment of waiting the flag can be unset with the `…::uninterrupt()` function to allow new long-running operations to work.
          Every long running operation supports this.
   * **server-side**